janhvi11-15/Bhu-Drishti/README.md

-# Bhu-Drishti 🌏
+# Bhu-Chakshu 🌏

 --Satellite vision for national land intelligence.--

                    "Satellite vision for national land intelligence — SAM-powered segmentation for agriculture, borders, and disaster response."
-Bhu-Drishti is an open-source satellite imagery segmentation tool built on Meta's Segment Anything Model (SAM).
+Bhu-Chakshu is an open-source satellite imagery segmentation tool built on Meta's Segment Anything Model (SAM).
 It identifies field boundaries, land-cover regions, and change patterns from free satellite data (Bhuvan, Sentinel) — a foundation for agriculture monitoring, disaster assessment, and land intelligence at scale.

-# Bhu-Drishti 🛰️
+# Bhu-Chakshu 🛰️

 > Satellite vision for national land intelligence